appsfactorygmbh/figma-vars-to-dart/README.md

 See the [example](https://github.com/appsfactorygmbh/figma-vars-to-dart/tree/main/example) for more information.

 ### Downloading Images
 To use the download-images feature, create sections for specific use cases.
-Each section name must follow the format "APP_ASSET_$section", where $section represents a specific use case.
+Each section name must follow the format `APP_ASSET_$section`, where `$section` represents the use case.
 Then, add the images you want to download and convert them into components.
 <details>
   <summary>Sample for the demo purposes</summary>